-Mere agreement with God regarding His Way of Life very frequently doesn't really "cut it" (as we would say).
+Mere agreement with God regarding His way of life very frequently does not really "cut it," as we would say.
 Faith involves trust, and trusting is active.
 It involves actually making use of knowledge.
-That is, putting what we say that we believe to work, so that it is actually producing good results.
+That is, putting what we say that we believe to work so that it is actually producing good results.

 In like manner, the same principle is true regarding good health.
 There is, as we say, a ton of information "out there" that, after examination, we may agree with—and which we could use to improve things for ourselves.
-But what good is it doing us if we don't stir ourselves up—to discipline ourselves—to make use of it?
-It's no good at all.
-It's dead—just like spiritual faith is, if we say that we believe something of God but don't use it.
+But what good is it doing us if we do not stir ourselves up—to discipline ourselves—to make use of it?
+It is no good at all.
+It is dead—just like spiritual faith is, if we say that we believe something of God but do not use it.

-Proverbs 25:28 He that has no rule over his own spirit is like a city that is broken down, and without walls.
+Proverbs 25:28 Whoever has no rule over his own spirit is like a city that is broken down, without walls.

-If we don't control ourselves, if we don't discipline ourselves to make use of the knowledge that we are able to get (whether it is "out there" in the world in terms of good health, or whether it is in terms of the truths of God), what good is it?
+If we do not control ourselves, if we do not discipline ourselves to make use of the knowledge that we are able to get—whether it is "out there" in the world in terms of good health, or whether it is in terms of the truths of God—what good is it?
 We are like a city with a broken down wall—which means that we are open to attack.
-And bad results are very likely to come, because everything (it seems) is working against putting truth into practice.
+And bad results are very likely to come, because everything it seems is working against putting truth into practice.
 It matters not whether the truth involves things physical, or whether the truth involves things spiritual.

 A week or so ago, I heard two comments on radio talk programs that touched on these principles.
 The first time that I heard this it involved a program with three men—all former professional athletes.
 Two of them played in the National Football League, and one of them was a professional hockey player.
 They were interviewing a fourth man.
 And somehow, in the flow of conversation, something motivated the fourth man (the one who was being interviewed) to turn the tables on them—by asking them what made the difference between really top professional teams and the "also-rans."